Affording college is often on the minds of parents, so let’s rethink the idea of college and how we pay for it!

 How do I afford to pay for college for all of my kids?

 I’m going to give you fair warning…this post is counter-cultural.
 Stick with me, pray your way through it all, and let me know your thoughts at the end.

 First off, I do not believe every child should go to college.
 Suggesting that is like suggesting the plumber who skillfully unclogged your drain is not good at what he does simply because he doesn’t hold a college degree.
 It is like suggesting a person is unintelligent or “less than” if they haven’t been to college.
 It is buying into the lie that paying thousands of dollars to a government or private institution of higher learning creates a better citizen, a better worker, a better Christian.

 I want my children to pursue the giftings our Heavenly Father placed within them.
 I want them to take those to new heights for Him.
 However, the place to hone those skills is not ALWAYS a college.
-(Read this article from CollegePlus! for some insight into this concept and also find out more in the Botkin sisters’ book So Much More.)
-We should not presume each one of our children is college-bound.
-Therefore, there is a good chance I won’t be putting every single one of my children through college.

 But, what if they DID all go to college?